Adult Programs

 To watch this program, click HERE

-Laurie Anne Kozar, AFCPE certified financial counselor, discusses how to create a simple spending plan, qualify for a loan, pay down debt, or save more of what you earn.
+Led by Laurie Anne Kozar, a certified AFCPE financial counselor, The Matter of Money covers strategies to pay down debt, build savings, and reviews some programs and incentives to help make your money matter.
 Working with the statewide team, GreenSavingSmart, Ms. Kozar provides Financial & Energy Coaching in individual meetings, as well as workshops and webinars.
-Ms. Kozar works with Capstone Community Action and is also a consultant for grant technical assistance, content development, and marketing.
-For more information about GreenSavingSmart Financial & Energy Coaching Initiative, visit www.greensavingsmart.org.
+Ms. Kozar works with Capstone Community Action.

 Dementia and Alzheimer’s: The Caregiver’s Perspective